michalpokusa/Adafruit_CircuitPython_TemplateEngine/docs/examples.rst

 **Generally, the first method will be sufficient for most use cases.**

-It is also worth noting that compiling all used templates using the second method might not be possible, depending one the project and board used, due to the limited amount of RAM.
+It is also worth noting that compiling all used templates using the second method might not be possible, depending on the project and board used, due to the limited amount of RAM.

 .. literalinclude:: ../examples/templateengine_reusing.py
     :caption: examples/templateengine_reusing.py